 Walk the 88 temple circuit

 At each temple you get a stamp in your beautiful pilgrim booklet for a small fee, as a sign that you have been there.
-Just like the Japanese most foreigners also dress in white.
+Like most Japanese pilgrims, foreigners often dress in white.
 And with a bamboo hat on your head and pilgrim's staff in the hand you might feel why the great Zen master Kobo Daishi walked this circuit.

-We recommend walking the 88 temple circuit from April til November.
-Although July and August can be a bit hot and humid.
-Click here for more climate details in Matsuyama, Japan.
+A recommended time to undertake the 88 temple circuit is between April and November.
+However, it's worth noting that the weather in July and August can be hot and humid.
+For more detailed climate information in Matsuyama, Japan, click here.